bales-au/bales-au/README.md

 <div align="center">
-   📚 Studying Information Technology, majoring in Computer Science and minoring Network and security
+   📚 Studying Information Technology, majoring in Computer Science and minoring in Network and Security

 </div>